gazzamc/The-Expanse-RESTful-API/README.md

 #### API

+#### Bugs
+- In the lowest breakpoint in the chrome dev tools the search bar is misaligned.

 ### Automated Testing
 I did do some basic unit testing using pythons *unittest* and *nose* modules.
 These tests can be found in the `api_test.py` file.
 In order to run these tests